keden49/SYSTEMS-THINKING-/README.md

 REFLECTIONS
-This project reflects my passion for systems thinking and how interconnected parts shape outcomes Through It, I discovered that systems thinking is a shift in  mindset where we analyze problematic situations from a wider scope of things,as challenges that may seem isolated  maybe more complex than we think,and the only way to find the root cause is through deep analysis into systems .
+This project reflects my passion for systems thinking and how interconnected parts shape outcomes Through It, I discovered that systems thinking is a shift in  mindset where we analyze problematic situations from a wider scope of things,as challenges that may seem isolated  maybe more complex they seem,and the only way to find the root cause is through deep analysis into systems sorrounding it  .
 For instance in my case ,if my store is experiencing a low turn over rate , and ive tried all best sale promotions strategies but non is working out ,the best approach to it ,would be shifting my focus from the internal systems and considering my external environment and adjusting my business to meet the current conditions .